 I work on about ten to fifteen paintings at any one time - all in different stages of development and all beginning with a series of random and unplanned sessions of splashing, dripping and blotting.
 This continues until I am happy with the canvas and am ready to take it to the next stage - that of bringing in more traditional painting methods in areas like skylines, water and distant views between the trees, and generally introducing the context, refining colours and so on.

-Over 300 works are held in private collections and I have exhibited extensively locally and nationally.
+Over 300 works are held in private collections and I have exhibited extensively locally and nationally, with many successful shows.

 In addition to working as an artist, I am also a photographer, illustrator and graphic designer as well as an electronic music composer and recording artist.
 More about this can be seen on the 'audio projects' page.